mirkobunse/CherenkovDeconvolution.jl/README.md

 ## Current Status

-CherenkovDeconvolution.jl currently implements the Dortmund Spectrum Estimation Algorithm (DSEA).
-The other major algorithms will soon be added.
+CherenkovDeconvolution.jl implements an enhanced version of the Dortmund Spectrum Estimation Algorithm (DSEA+), the Regularized Unfolding (RUN) method, and the Iterative Bayesian Unfolding (IBU).

-We also provide a full port of this package to Python: [CherenkovDeconvolution.py](https://github.com/mirkobunse/CherenkovDeconvolution.py)
+We also ported this package to Python: [CherenkovDeconvolution.py](https://github.com/mirkobunse/CherenkovDeconvolution.py)